James Corazza

-Bishop James (secular name James Neil Corazza; born December 13, 1958, Berkeley, California) is bishop of the Russian Orthodox Church Outside Russia, Bishop of Sonora, vicar of the Western American Diocese since November 6, 2019.
+James Neil Corazza (born December 13, 1958) is an American bishop, who has served as a bishop of the Russian Orthodox Church Outside Russia, Bishop of Sonora, vicar of the Western American Diocese since November 6, 2019.

 Biography

+Corazza was born on December 13, 1958, in Berkeley, California.

-In 1970 the family moved to Oregon.
+In 1970, the family moved to Oregon.
 He studied at the University of California, Santa Cruz.